-- 9. Schools forums generally have a consultative role.
+- 8. Schools forums generally have a consultative role.
 However, there are situations in which they have decision making powers.
-The respective roles of schools forums, local authorities, and the Department for Education (DfE) are summarised in the schools forum powers and responsibilities guidance. - 10.
-The overarching areas on which schools forums make decisions on local authority proposals are as follows; in each case, the local authority can appeal to the Secretary of State if the schools forum rejects its proposal: - de-delegation from mainstream maintained schools budgets (separate approval will be required by the primary and secondary phase members of schools forum), for prescribed services to be provided centrally - to create a fund for significant pupil growth in order to support the local authority's duty for place planning (basic need), including pre-opening and diseconomy of scale costs, and agree the criteria for maintained schools and academies to access this fund - to create a fund for falling rolls for good or outstanding schools if the schools' surplus capacity is likely to be needed within the next three years to meet rising pupil numbers and agree the criteria for maintained schools and academies to access this fund - agreeing other centrally retained budgets, including for local authority statutory responsibilities; where these relate to maintained schools only, voting is by the
+The respective roles of schools forums, local authorities and the DfE are summarised in schools forum powers and responsibilities.
+The overarching areas on which schools forums make decisions on local authority proposals are: - de-delegation from mainstream maintained schools budgets (separate approval will be required by the primary and secondary phase members of schools forum), for prescribed services to be provided centrally - to create a fund for significant pupil growth in order to support the local authority's duty for place planning (basic need), including pre-opening and diseconomy of scale costs, and agree the criteria for maintained schools and academies to access this fund - to create a fund for falling rolls for good or outstanding schools if the schools' surplus capacity is likely to be needed within the next three years to meet rising pupil numbers and agree the criteria for maintained schools and academies to access this fund